A Review and Release History of Walmart Brand Great Value, Freshness Guaranteed, & Bettergoods Foods, Snacks, & More

 Release Date

-May have been released around October 2020.
+It may have been released around October 2020.
 Found November 2023.

 Marketside Variety Cake: Honey Bun, Louisiana Crunch, Sock It To Me, and Triple Chocolate Cake